What is a marketing funnel? How they work, stages, and examples

 In this guide, you’ll find details on every stage of the marketing funnel, and how Amazon Ads can help marketers maximize results with a full-funnel advertising approach.

-The marketing funnel concept has been around for over 100 years, and its purpose is to easily categorise major milestones along the shopping journey, from awareness to consideration, to decision, then loyalty.
+A marketing funnel is the purchase cycle consumers go through from awareness to loyalty.
+The marketing funnel concept has been around for over 100 years, and its purpose is to easily categorize major milestones along the shopping journey, from awareness to consideration, to decision, then loyalty.

 Though the customer journey may not be as linear as the simplified one expressed in the marketing funnel, the concept is still important.
 The digital path to purchase is anything but linear, and the digital marketing funnel accounts for the fact that consumers enter and exit and move around the funnel, and their shopping isn’t limited to a single store or geographic area.

 Brand awareness is familiarity with a brand, which could include knowledge of its name, messaging, tone and style, values, and culture.
-Brand awareness begins with consumer research, and involves attracting customers to a brand and helping them recognise and remember it.
-The goal is to keep the brand top-of-mind by employing relevant customer touch points along the path to purchase.
+Brand awareness begins with consumer research, and involves attracting customers to a brand and helping them recognize and remember it.
+The goal is to keep the brand top of mind by employing relevant customer touch points along the path to purchase.